Does your brand have a mission? What do you stand for? What do you strive to do – or pledge never to do – because of your values as a company?

 Trust, teamwork, accountability, passion and focus

-Simon Sinek expresses things more simply with his idea of a “golden circle” with “why” in the center, “how” outside it and “what” at the very edge.
+Simon Sinek expresses things more simply with his idea of a “golden circle” with “why” in the centre, “how” outside it and “what” at the very edge.

 WHY – your ultimate purpose